 Gross Disposable Household Income (GDHI) is the amount of money individuals have for spending or saving.
 This is money left after expenditure such as taxes associated with income and social contributions, property ownership and future provision for pension income.

-- the 2015 Northern Ireland GDHI per head of population figure was 83.3% of the corresponding UK figure and was the lowest of the UK regions
+- the 2017 Northern Ireland GDHI per head of population figure was 81.0% of the corresponding UK figure

-- The highest growth was recorded in South West (4.4%).
+- The highest growth per head was recorded in London (2.2%).

 Current publication and tables

 - Regional Household Income & Regional Gross Disposable Household Income (GDHI) bulletin, statistical tables and interactive charts